ToucanToco/weaverbird/docs/_docs/tech/steps.md

 | 2015-12 | USA     | 74    | Error ... |
 | 2016-12 | USA     | 73    | Error ... |
 | 2017-12 | USA     | 72    | Error ... |

+The pandas translator will just return an error, and you will not get any data.

 #### Example 4: Complete configuration with index columns